tomsterBG/short/README.md

 Everything is documented and tested.
 Using this allows you to write less code, yet focus on more complex features.

+This project contains...
+...libraries that can be used in a wide variety of projects.
+...flexible components that serve frequently needed functionality.

 This project is designed to...
 ...be high quality (as much as i can, but nobody is perfect).
 ...seamlessly integrate with the engine.